glacier-project/glacier-website/docs/index.md

 - **ObjectNode**: objects that represent complex components of the machine.
 Objects can contain other variables or objects.
 - **MethodNode**: _synchronous_ methods that can be invoked to perform actions on the machine.
 Methods can accept arguments and return values.
 A synchronous method returns the result of the command only after the command has been successfully executed or has failed.
 They can be used to represent actions that are executed across multiple time steps.
 - **AsyncMethodNode**: _asynchronous_ methods return immediately.
 The completion of the command is signaled through an update of one or more variables in the data model.
 They can be used to represent actions changing the state of the machine (e.g., turning on a motor).
 - **CompositeMethodNode**: _composite_ methods are defined as a sequence of operations performed on the data model.
 The operations may include the execution of asynchronous methods, reading and writing variables, and waiting for specific conditions on the data model.
-When a composite method is invoked, it returns immediately, returning an acceptance value.
-When the method is completed, a message is sent to the caller.
+When a composite method is invoked, it returns immediately, returning an acceptance value, while when it is completed, an update message is sent to the caller.

 The data model is specified in a YAML file that describes the structure of the tree and the variables that compose the model.
 The following example shows a data model for a production machine that checks the quality of a product.